open-prophetdb/biominer-components/README.md

 # BioMiner Components

-A set of React components for BioInformatics. such as Gene/Transcript Map from GTex Portal, Pathology Image Viewer, etc.
+A set of React components for BioInformatics, such as Gene/Transcript Map from GTex Portal, Pathology Image Viewer, etc.

 ## Demo